Signs Of Halcion Abuse

 If someone forms an addiction to Halcion, they will eventually need it to function normally.

-A physical tolerance to Halcion can lead to habitual abuse that quickly escalates as the user increases their daily doses.
+Halcion abuse can quickly lead to a physical dependence that quickly escalates to an addiction as the user increases their daily doses.

 Signs of Halcion abuse in your loved one include: